laucodx45/lotide/README.md

 The following functions are currently implemented:

+* `assertArraysEqual`: function that prints an appropriate message after comparing the two arrays

+* `assertEqual` : function that prints an appropriate message after using strict equality to comapare actual and expected results

+* `assertObjectsEqual` : function that takes in 2 objects and returns true if they are equal and false otherwise

 * `countLetters`: function takes in a sentence and returns a count of each of the letters in the sentence

 * `countOnly`: function that takes in a collection of items and returns a specific subset of those items